Pete Rock: Influence

 Pete Rock himself being overwhelmingly influenced by Black American musical traditions of Soul, Jazz, and R&B music, was able to pay it forward.
 Pete Rock has had a considerable impact on a number of record producers who have emerged in the hip hop scene since the late 1990s.
 Critics have favorably compared Detroit producer J Dilla and North Carolina's 9th Wonder to Rock; both of them worked with Rock during their recording careers.
 Several of the comparisons stem from the fact that these producers have created the bulk of their productions out of samples, as well as the warm, mellow, and exuberant undertones apparent in their work.
 Pete Rock himself has added validation to the comparisons with J Dilla by stating "he's the only producer in this game that was just as serious [as me]."

 Personal life

 Rock is an avid Marvel fan.
 He enjoys reading and collecting comic books of his favorite superhero characters, such as The Incredible Hulk, Spider-Man, and X-Men.
-Rock is also an avid fan of the NFL football team New York Giants and the NBA basketball team New York Knicks.
+Rock is also a fan of the NFL football team New York Giants and the NBA basketball team New York Knicks.